deepanshs/mrsimulator/docs/installation/colab.rst

 Colaboratory is a Google research project.
-It is a Jupyter notebook environment that runs entirely in the cloud.
+It is a Jupyter Notebook environment that runs entirely in the cloud.
 Launch a new notebook on `Colab <https://colab.research.google.com>`_.
 We recommend going through the *Welcome to Colab!* tutorial if you are new to Notebooks.